Pythons-And-Ladders/the-coke-can-project/README.md

 After downloading all the necessary files to your development platform's local directory, launch Thonny and navigate to the files tab on the left side of the window.
 Here, you should see all the downloaded files listed.
 Select all the files, right-click to open the actions menu, and choose "Upload to /".
 While the files upload to your device, feel free to grab a coffee or a cup of tea (it may take a few minutes).
 Once the upload is complete, you will find the files in the "MicroPython device" tab below the files section on the left side of the window, accompanied by the "boot.py" file.

 ## Basic Usage
-Once the TTGO T-Beam Supreme has been setup, and all files successfuly uploaded to the device, you can begin to exploit its functional capacity.
+Once the LilyGO T-Beam Supreme has been setup, and all files successfuly uploaded to the device, you can begin to exploit its functional capacity.

 It is recommended that you go through the `Module Demos` folder to ensure the device has been configured correctly in a module-by-module manner.
 This will enable you to ensure each component on the board operates as expected and gain familiarity with the individual pieces of code that the `main.py` and `decision_engine.py` files are comprised of.